Your source for Mountain Biking in the Triangle

 Twenty dollars of the thirty dollars collected in fees for each "Share the Road" plate will be transferred back to the Division of Bicycle and Pedestrian Transportation for bicycle safety and education initiatives.
 This will give everyone an opportunity to help promote highway safety and emphasize the importance of "Sharing the Road".

 Some things you can do to help promote mountain biking.
 There are three fairly simple things you can do each year that are small individually, but whose combined effect is very significant.
-The 20 - 20 - 20 rule can be effective.
+The 20 - 20 - 20 rule can be effective (with inflation it may be more correct to call it the 30 - 30 - 30 rule)

 $20 to join IMBA